 Programs & Services

-Please be aware that if you are a victim of a crime that occurred off-campus, you are to contact the appropriate agency in which the crime occurred.
-If you have any additional questions or concerns, please contact the UNCG Police Department at (336) 334-5963.
+Please be aware that if you are a victim of a crime that occurred off-campus, you are to contact the appropriate agency in the jurisdiction where the crime occurred.
+If you have any additional questions or concerns, please contact the UNCG Police Department at 336.334.5963.